 - THCA, in its raw form, does not produce psychoactive effects, but research is finding that it may hold potential health benefits such as anti-inflammatory and neuroprotective properties.

 - Legalities surrounding THC and THCA vary, and considering factors like local laws and potential drug testing is essential when making choices about personal cannabis consumption.

 THC (tetrahydrocannabinol), or Delta 9 THC, is the most commonly known compound that the cannabis plant produces and is also the primary psychoactive cannabinoid — and this small compound is mainly responsible for the marijuana plant’s legal issues.

 When consumed, THC interacts with specific receptors in the central nervous system, the CB1 receptor, which is part of the endocannabinoid system.

 The activation at the CB1 receptor sites triggers a series of biochemical reactions that involve changes in perception, enhanced pleasure, loss of coordination, and deep relaxation that is often associated with being high.

 But aside from its recreational uses, THC has been extensively studied for its potential therapeutic benefits.

 In fact, it’s shown promise in supporting relief from pain, nausea, muscle spasms, and increasing appetite [1,2].
-There’s ongoing research exploring THC’s potential for various medical conditions, from chronic pain to multiple sclerosis, and alleviating chemotherapy side effects [3, 4, 5].
+There’s ongoing research exploring THC’s potential for various medical conditions, from chronic pain to multiple sclerosis and alleviating chemotherapy side effects [3, 4, 5].
 The most common types of THC products that you’ll find include flower, edibles, concentrates, and even beverages.

-The cannabis plant’s THC levels also are the main distinction between a federally illegal marijuana plant and legal hemp crops.
+The cannabis plant’s THC levels are also the main distinction between a federally illegal marijuana plant and legal hemp crops.

 What is THCA?